INTERalliance/WikiRaces/README.md

 Run `npm run-script run` to host the site for testing.

-On the actual server, use pm2 to start the server with `pm2 start app.js --name wikiRaces`
+On the actual server, use pm2 to start the server with `npm run-script prod-run`

 ### Installing and running on Fedora Linux 37